How to Set Up WeChat (2025 Guide): Bypassing the QR Code & Linking Foreign Cards

 Did you know that over 1.34 billion people worldwide use WeChat, making it one of the most popular super apps globally?
 This versatile platform combines messaging, social media, payments, and mini-programs in one convenient app.

-As an international user, setting up an account can be a bit tricky, but don’t worry, we’ve got you covered.
-In this comprehensive guide, we’ll walk you through the step-by-step process of downloading and installing the app, verifying your account, and accessing mini programs.
+As an international user, setting up an account can be a bit tricky due to strict security measures, but don’t worry, we’ve got you covered.
+In this comprehensive guide, we’ll walk you through the step-by-step process of downloading and installing the app, handling verification, and accessing mini programs.

 You’ll learn how to navigate this all-in-one platform, which replaces multiple apps, including payment services and social media.
-By the end of this guide, you’ll be comfortable using WeChat’s various features, including messaging and WeChat Pay.
+By the end of this guide, you’ll be comfortable using WeChat’s various features, including messaging and Weixin Pay International.

 Key Takeaways